Uma-Obbani/Project-Excel/README.md

-This project analyzes coffee sales data to uncover trends, identify top-performing products, and track regional performance.
-Built entirely in **Microsoft Excel** using pivot tables, slicers, and charts to deliver actionable business insights.
+This project analyzes coffee sales data to uncover trends, identify top-performing products, and track City performance.
+Built entirely in Google Sheets using pivot tables, slicers, and charts to deliver actionable business insights.

 ---